What Is WPM in Typing?

 📈 What Is the Average WPM?

-Across many online typing-test datasets, the typical adult average is often around ~40 WPM, with many everyday users in the 35–45 WPM range.
+Across many online typing-test datasets, the typical adult average is often around ~40 WPM, with many everyday users landing in the 35–45 WPM range.

 ⚡ How to Improve WPM (Without Losing Accuracy)